Introduction to IIS Administration API

-This article describes the steps needed to install and configure the Microsoft IIS Administration API on an IIS webserver.
+This manual describes the steps needed to install and configure the Microsoft IIS Administration API on an IIS webserver.
 The Microsoft IIS Administration API is a REST service built by Microsoft which allows users and programs to administer changes to IIS webservers without requiring direct access to the machine itself.

 After running the installer the system will have been changed to include the following: